Aarhus University By-laws

 Subsection (3) The university director is appointed following external advertising according to the current rules regarding advertisements for appointments in the Danish state.
 The university director must have experience in administration and management.

-Subsection (4) At the start of the appointment procedure, the rector will set up a consultative group consisting of representatives of the university’s administrative staff.
-The members are nominated by the group of deputy directors and by the Main Liaison Committee.
+Subsection (4) At the start of the appointment procedure, the rector appoints a consultative group consisting of representatives of the university’s administrative staff.
+The members are recommended by the group of deputy directors and by the Main Liaison Committee.
 The group is briefed about the draft advertisement, and about the pool of applicants.
 The group is shown any relevant applications that have been received, and advises the rector about which candidates should be invited to attend an interview.

 Subsection (5) The rector conducts interviews, and in this connection, may solicit internal or external support.